Shiphero Blog

 Once you've created a list of options, narrow it down to the top three choices – these are the companies you'll evaluate on a deeper level to make your decision.
 Any more than three will simply be too much to handle.

-Dig a Little Deeper Into the Company You’re Considering
+Dig a Little Deeper into the Company You’re Considering

 You'll be relying on your chosen 3PL provider to fulfill your customer's orders and handle returns efficiently.
 Choosing a company with similar culture and values to your own is important for maintaining a consistent and satisfactory customer experience.